-After starting with a get to know you drink at a popular small bar, you will visit 3 venues, one for each course and spend about 45 mins at each spot.
+After starting with a get to know you drink at a popular small bar, you will visit three venues, one for each course and spend about 45 minutes at each spot.
 At each restaurant, you will have the chance to chat with the owners and learn more about the food and wine.

 Find out more details or check the price and availability of this Surry Hills Food tour here

 Hands-on Food Tours and Cooking Classes in Sydney